datacamp-content-public/Running-a-T-Test-in-R/chapter1.md

 ---
-title: 'Template Chapter 1'
+title: 'Preparing and Describing Data'
-description: 'Describing data'
+description: ""
 ---

 ## An exercise title written in sentence case